Rio Tinto austerity drive stokes surprise dividend hike

 "It's a pretty clear signal ... on how they intend to allocate capital in the future - more back to shareholders and less into the business," said Richard Knights, an analyst at Liberum in London.

-Rio Tinto met or exceeded all the targets set out by Chief Executive Sam Walsh for 2013, cutting capital spending by 26 percent to $12.9 billion (7.7 billion pounds), cutting costs by $2.3 billion and paring net debt to $18.1 billion, down 18 percent from June.
+Rio Tinto met or exceeded all the targets set out by Chief Executive Sam Walsh for 2013, cutting capital spending by 26 percent to $12.9 bln, cutting costs by $2.3 billion and paring net debt to $18.1 billion, down 18 percent from June.

 That helped boost cash flows by 22 percent to $20.1 billion for the full year and allowed it to raise its annual dividend by 15 percent.